Did you know that fall is one of the best times of year to visit San Francisco?

 The San Francisco Dungeon

 This delightful attraction is just perfect for the fall season and for Halloween-time.
-Featuring two key components, the San Francisco Dungeon offers 2x and fun and excitement!
+Featuring two key components, the San Francisco Dungeon offers double the fun and excitement!

 First up is their thrilling drop ride experience, where you’ll be plunged into the depths of their recreated San Francisco underworld on an exhilarating and only slightly terrifying ride.